shreyasrastogi/FabricAIHackathonSubmission/README.md

 # FabricAIHackathonSubmission
-Project for Fabric AI Hackathon using Co Pilot
+For Details Related to Project please refer to Fabric AI Hackathon Project.docx